On the weight distribution of the cosets of MDS codes: Acknowledgments

 \section{Acknowledgments}

-The research of S. Marcugini and F.~Pambianco was supported in part by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA - INDAM) (No U-UFMBAZ-2017-000532, 28.11.2017) and by University of Perugia (Project: Curve, codici e configurazioni di punti, Base Research Fund 2018, No 46459, 15.06.2018).
+The research of S. Marcugini and F.~Pambianco was supported in part by the Italian National Group for Algebraic and Geometric Structures and their Applications (GNSAGA - INDAM) ((Contract No. U-UFMBAZ-2019-000160) and by University of Perugia (Project No. 98751: Strutture Geometriche, Combinatoria e loro Applicazioni, Base Research Fund 2017-2019).